We're Hiring FirefightersJOIN THE NORTHWEST FIRE DISTRICT AS A MEMBER OF OUR FAST-PACED AND DIVERSE FIREFIGHTER TEAM. INTERESTED?

 During or immediately after the closing date for applications you will be contacted by phone or email as to your status in the application process.

-Please no visits or phone calls.
+Please no visits, ride-a-longs, or phone calls.

 Drug Free Workplace – EOE